tsgates/arch-wiki-markdown/wiki/NVIDIA.md

     $ cd ~/abs/nvidia

-It is required to edit the files nvidia.install and PKGBUILD file so that they contain the right kernel version variables.
+It is required to edit the files nvidia.install and PKGBUILD so that they contain the right kernel version variables.

 While running the custom kernel, get the appropriate kernel and local version names: